-RNA-seq differential expression analysis of GBM-derived extracellular vesicle cargos in patient-derived xenograft models
+RNA-seq changes in glioblastoma-derived extracellular vesicle cargos of patient-derived xenograft models as a pharmacodynamic reporter